0xTomDaniel/themoviedb-test/README.md

 $ create-react-native-app themoviedb-test
 $ cd themoviedb-test
 ```
-- Next copy all files from this repo into the 'themoviedb-test' directory.
-Overwrite any existing files.
+- Next, copy all files from this repo into the 'themoviedb-test' directory, overwriting any existing files.
 Then run the following commands:
 ```sh
 $ yarn add react-navigation
 $ yarn start